phax/phive/README.md

 * v9.0.0 - work in progress
     * Removed `VOM*` in favour of `VES*`
     * Added new submodule "phive-repo" to be able to retrieve artefacts from remote storage locations
-    * Added new submodule "phive-ves" that contain the VES data structures
+    * Added new submodule "phive-ves-model" that contain the VES data structures
+    * Added new submodule "phive-ves-engine" that contain the VES execution engine
     * Renamed the submodule "phive-engine" to "phive-xml" to indicate, that this is the part dealing with XML validation only.
 This also lead to new package names.
     * Renamed the submodule "phive-json" to "phive-result" to indicate, that this is deals with validation results in general.
 The JSON stuff got its own package in there.
 * v8.0.1 - 2023-03-17